Post job

 A sales director is responsible for managing the sales operation of the team, ensuring that members comply with the sales strategies and procedures in meeting sales goals.
 Sales directors' duties include maintaining consistency of sales targets, providing reports and important updates for sales improvement, managing customers' inquiries and resolving complaints, launching new services to expand product offers, researching the current market trends, and improving sales plans.
 A sales director must have excellent leadership and decision-making skills to support and acknowledge the team's best efforts.

-There are some key differences in responsibilities as well.
-For example, a business development director responsibilities require skills like "patients," "project management," "business relationships," and "market trends."
+There are some key differences in the responsibilities of each position.
+For example, business development director responsibilities require skills like "patients," "project management," "business relationships," and "market trends."
 Meanwhile a typical director of sales has skills in areas such as "sales management," "sales plan," "work ethic," and "sales targets."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A Director of Product Development supervises and implements product development policies, initiatives, and objectives.
 They conduct market research to determine consumer needs and identify competitors.

-But both careers also use different skills, according to real business development director resumes.
-While business development director responsibilities can utilize skills like "healthcare," "crm," "patients," and "customer relationships," some directors of product development use skills like "product management," "product strategy," "product roadmap," and "software development."
+Each career also uses different skills, according to real business development director resumes.
+While business development director responsibilities can utilize skills like "healthcare," "crm," "patients," and "customer relationships," directors of product development use skills like "product management," "product strategy," "product roadmap," and "software development."

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a business development director is likely to be skilled in "healthcare," "crm," "patients," and "customer relationships," while a typical director of marketing & development is skilled in "twitter," "revenue generation," "event planning," and "community relations."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a business development director is likely to be skilled in "healthcare," "crm," "patients," and "customer relationships," while a typical director of marketing & development is skilled in "twitter," "revenue generation," "event planning," and "community relations."

-Directors of marketing & development are known to earn similar educational levels when compared to business development directors.
-Additionally, they're 0.4% less likely to graduate with a Master's Degree, and 0.6% less likely to earn a Doctoral Degree.
+Directors of marketing & development earn the highest salary when working in the finance industry, where they receive an average salary of $117,707.
+Comparatively, business development directors have the highest earning potential in the finance industry, with an average salary of $124,195.directors of marketing & development typically earn similar educational levels compared to business development directors.
+Specifically, they're 0.4% less likely to graduate with a Master's Degree, and 0.6% less likely to earn a Doctoral Degree.

 Planning Directors are members of the executive team or the top management of a company.
 They oversee the company's plans and the strategies involved in reaching company goals.
 They manage the resources of the company by reviewing the budget and by overseeing human resources activities.
 They ensure that the company works toward its goals and that the company follows through with its plans.
 That being said, Planning Directors do not necessarily police the company's actions, especially if it deviates from the original plans.
 Instead, they steer the company towards the fulfillment of such plans.
 If the plan is no longer viable, they should be flexible enough to pursue new plans to achieve their goals still.